 Address & telephone number: Wawel, 30-001 Kraków, Poland

 Getting There: For the cheapest mode of transportation you can take a bus from the main Kraków bus station (ul.
 Bosacka 18); most stop at the Auschwitz Museum entrance, but not all, so make sure beforehand otherwise you may end up at the Oświęcim bus station which is at the other end of town.
 The journey takes 1hr 40mins and costs 12zł.
 BTW-we couldn’t stop talking about the bus trip back from Auschwitz for the rest of our journey as it was hilariously dangerous.
-The bus driver had a touring-style mini-bus and drove it like a Ferrari; he took us down winding mountainous roads (that were extremely narrow) as if he were driving a go-cart.
+We had a touring-style mini-bus and our driver thought it was a Ferrari; he took us down winding mountainous roads (that were extremely narrow) like Jackie Stewart .
 When we weren’t white-knuckling the seats and holding our breath we were laughing out loud and eyeing each other; the back seat was a bad choice.

 If you would like a less rambunctious tour to and from the Auschwitz-Birkenau Memorial and Museum or to the Wieliczka Salt Mine we recommend Auschwitz-Krakow Tours.